ds4dh/CBMS2025stratification/README.md

 # Python  repository for ICU-TSB: A Benchmark for Temporal Patient Representation Learning for Unsupervised Stratification into Patient Cohorts
 -  Submitted and accepted in CBMS2025

-We recommend downloading and setting up Physionet access for ICU datasets (MIMIC-IC, eICU and SiCDB) with rICU preprocessing https://github.com/eth-mds/ricu (required R).
+You need to download and have set up Physionet access (for which you need the CITI certificate), for each fo the ICU datasets (MIMIC-IC, eICU and SiCDB) with rICU preprocessing https://github.com/eth-mds/ricu (required R).
-Rest of code will be released soon.

 # TLDR instructions with the MIMIC-III-demo dataset